telefonicaid/fiware-orion/doc/manuals/user/update_operators.md

 ### `$pullAll`

 To be used with attributes which value is an array.
 The parameter is also an array.
-All the ocurrences of any of the members of the array used as parameter are removed.
+All the occurrences of any of the members of the array used as parameter are removed.

 For instance, if the preexisting value of attribute A in entity E is `[1, 2, 3]` the following request: